luismond/tm2tb/README.md

 ### Extracting terms from bilingual documents

-tm2tb can also extract and align terms from bilingual documents.
+tm2tb can also extract and match terms from bilingual documents.
 Let's take a small translation file:

 ```
                                                  src                                                trg